JX-Shen/my-todo/my-todo/README.md

 - Fallback storage: localStorage (`minimal-todo:backups`, size-checked)
 - Main app state: localStorage (`minimal-todo:v1`)

+### Backups rail behavior

+- Snapshot cap: 30 max, newest-first; oldest drops beyond 30 (enforced in storage).
+- Pinned rail: max 2 pinned snapshots, fixed at the far left and never scroll away.
+- Pin persistence: stored locally, separate from the snapshot JSON, keyed by snapshot id.
+- Scroll rail: non-pinned snapshots only, newest at the left, initial scroll shows newest.
+- Visible card rule (non-pinned only): `visibleCount = clamp(3, 8, 4 + floor((width - 980) / 300))` using the scroll-rail container width.
+- Wheel behavior: when the scroll rail overflows horizontally, mouse wheel moves it sideways and prevents page scroll; otherwise the page scrolls normally.

+### Restore / export / import usage

+- Restore: confirm before overwriting local state, then shows a toast message.
+- Export snapshot: each card exports its snapshot JSON only.
+- Import JSON: validates schema, warns if `updatedAt` is older than current, and allows force import.

 ### Migration notes (future Supabase sync)

 - The `version` and `updatedAt` fields are intended for future server sync and conflict handling.
 - Backups are compatible as long as the `version` matches; if the version changes, a migration step will be required before sync.
+- Snapshot schema is unchanged by this feature to keep future sync compatibility.

 ## GitHub Pages hosting